Assault in Missouri

 Fourth-Degree Assault

-These crimes actually have the most scenarios involved to be classified as fourth-degree.
+These crimes actually have the most scenarios involved that would be classified as fourth-degree.

-- Attempting to cause or recklessly causing physical injury, physical pain, or illness of another
+- Attempting to cause or recklessly causing physical injury, physical pain, or the illness of another person

-- Negligently causing physical injury to another by means of a firearm being discharged
+- Negligently causing physical injury to another person by means of a firearm being discharged

-- Knowingly causes or attempts to cause physical contact with a disabled person that an able-bodied person would find offensive or provocative
+- Knowingly causing or attempting to cause physical contact with a disabled person that a person who is not disabled would find offensive or provocative

-- Knowingly causing physical contact with another knowing that person will find it offensive or provocative
+- Knowingly causing physical contact with another person, with the knowledge that said person would find the contact offensive or provocative

-These crimes would be classified as Class C misdemeanors unless the victim was of a special circumstance listed above which raises the crime to a Class A misdemeanor.
+These crimes would be classified as Class C misdemeanors unless the victim of the assault was of a special circumstance as listed above.
+In that case, the crime would be escalated to a Class A misdemeanor.

 Definitions

-There are certain words bolded above which differentiate the various levels, so it is important to know what they mean
+There are certain words bolded above that differentiate the various levels of assault, so it is essential to know what these terms mean.

 - Dangerous Instrument – any item or substance, which, used in the form that it is, could cause death or serious physical injury